Beaver Island Archipelago's

 Office Location: 37830 Kings Hwy St. James Township Government Center

 Office Hours: Tuesdays & Thursdays 10am-2pm or By Appointment

 Typically an invasive species is not native to the area, can rapidly reproduce and out compete native species, does not offer sufficient sustenance for the ecosystem and reduces the biodiversity and overall integrity of the invaded area.

-Invasive species are most often brought by people- whether knowingly or unknowingly via planting invasives in your yard, seeds/spores on your shoes/vehicles, dogs/pets, fishing/camping gear, firewood, and others.
+Invasive species are most often brought by people- whether knowingly or unknowingly via planting invasive species in your yard, seeds/spores on your shoes/vehicles, dogs/pets, fishing/camping gear, firewood, and others.